IfrahSarfraz/Educenter/README.md

 # Educenter
+Educenter
 Educenter is a modern and responsive educational website template.
-It is built using HTML, CSS, and JavaScript, and includes a variety of pages such as home, courses, events, blog, contact, and more, making it perfect for educational institutions or online learning platforms.
+It is built using HTML, CSS, and JavaScript, and includes various pages such as home, courses, events, blog, contact, and more, making it ideal for educational institutions or online learning platforms.

-Features
+# Features
-Responsive design with a clean, modern layout
-Multiple pages including courses, events, research, and blog Interactive sections with animations
+Responsive design with a clean and modern layout Navigation bar with a toggle button for smaller screens Interactive sections with animations
-Navigation bar with toggle button for smaller screens Course details and event information pages
+Course and event details pages
+Blog section for sharing articles
-Contact form for inquiries
+Contact form for user inquiries
-Blog section to share articles and updates
+Testimonial slider
 Notice board for important updates
-Pages
+# Pages
-Home: Overview of the site with featured content.
+Home: Overview of the website and featured content.
-About: Detailed information about the organization.
+About: Detailed information about the institution or service.
-Courses: Information on available courses with details.
+Courses: Information on courses with detailed descriptions.
-Events: List of upcoming events and event details.
+Events: Upcoming events with individual event detail pages.
-Blog: A section for posting articles.
+Blog: Section for posting educational articles.
-Research & Scholarship: Pages focused on academic content.
+Research & Scholarship: Academic-related content.
 Teachers: Information about the teaching staff.
-Notices: Updates and important announcements.
+Notices: Important updates and announcements.
-Usage
+# Usage
-Customize the HTML and CSS files to suit your institution's branding and content needs.
+Customize the HTML and CSS files to suit your institution's branding and content.
-Update the images and text to match your educational platform.
+Replace the default images and content with your own.
-Deploy the website to your preferred hosting platform for public access.
+Deploy the website to your preferred hosting service.
-Demo
+# Demo
 Check out the live demo of the website:

 Live Demo

+# Video
+Watch a demonstration of the website:

+Website Video
-License
+# License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.